zacharysang/flock/master/README.md

 ### Configuring Fargate Cluster
 Containers deployed from the flock_server application will be deployed to a fargate cluster you define by following these steps.
+These steps need run with a higher-privilege account than what should be used for the automatic deployments.
+These steps don't need to be run from the deployment server.

 1. Configure a user for your management.
 This is the high privilege user.
 ```